ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 #    arg4 is: default for 4
 ```

-## Optional arguments based on other arguments
+## Optional Arguments Based on other Arguments

 Like positional arguments, default value for keyword arguments can use the value of other arguments: